Three Gorges Dam: Structural integrity

-Immediately after the first filling of the reservoir, around 80 hairline cracks were observed in the dam's structure; however, an experts group gave the project overall a good-quality rating and the 163,000 concrete units all passed quality testing, with normal deformation within design limits.
+Immediately after the reservoir was first filled, around 80 hairline cracks were observed in the dam's structure.
+Still, an experts group gave the project overall a good-quality rating.
+The 163,000 concrete units all passed quality testing, with normal deformation within design limits.

 Upstream dams

-In order to maximize the utility of the Three Gorges Dam and cut down on sedimentation from the Jinsha River, the upper course of the Yangtze River, authorities plan to build a series of dams on the Jinsha, including Wudongde Dam, Baihetan Dam, along with the now completed Xiluodu and Xiangjiaba dams.
+In order to maximize the utility of the Three Gorges Dam and cut down on sedimentation from the Jinsha River, the upper course of the Yangtze River, authorities are building a series of dams on the Jinsha, including the now completed Wudongde, Baihetan, Xiluodu, and Xiangjiaba dams.
 The total capacity of those four dams is 38,500 MW, almost double the capacity of the Three Gorges.

-Baihetan is under construction and should be fully operational by July 2022.
+Baihetan became fully operational in 2022.
 Wudongde was opened in June 2021.
 Another eight dams are in the midstream of the Jinsha and eight more upstream of it.